FreeRTOS/FreeRTOS-Plus-TCP/README.md

 terminal/command window by typing `python --version`.

-To run the script, you should switch to the FreeRTOS-Plus-TCP directory that was created using the [Cloning this repository](#cloning-this-repository) step above.
-And then run `python <Path/to/the/script>/GenerateOriginalFiles.py`.
+To run the script, you should switch to the FreeRTOS-Plus-TCP directory that was created and then run `python <Path/to/the/script>/GenerateOriginalFiles.py`.

 ## To consume FreeRTOS+TCP